CALIFORNIA COMMUNITY COLLEGE INDEPENDENTS (CCCI)

 b.
 Presents Treasurer’s report at meetings of the Representative Council.

 c.
 Establishes and maintains special funds or accounts as may be determined by the Representative Council.

 d.
 Performs an annual review of checks and signatures, bank and financial statements, and oversees tax reports reviewed by CCCI Officers, and/or the outside accountant.

 Section 8.
-Responsibilities of the Part-Time Faculty Representative.
+Responsibilities of the Part-Time Faculty Representatives (North and South).

 a.
 Serves as the President’s designee, as assigned, to represent CCCI at meetings of particular interest to part-time faculty such as those scheduled by the Community College Chancellor’s Office, Board of Governors, or other organization, and performs other duties as assigned by the President.